Nianze/nianze.github.io/content/post/2018/07/2018-07-30-use-unique-ptr-for-exclusive-ownership-resource-management.md

 }
 ```

-It is worth noting the size impact on a `std::unique_ptr` after introducing a customized deleter:
+It is worth thinking about the size impact on a `std::unique_ptr` after introducing a custome deleter:

 * if the deleter is a function pointer, the size of a `std::unique_ptr` generally grow from one (the size of a raw pointer) to two
 * if the deleter is a function object, the change in size depends on how much state is stored in the function object